-A couple of weeks ago, Linda Becker (a.k.a.
-“Linda the Bra Lady) had an interview on Good Morning America where she said, among other things, said bra brands were guilty of using ‘vanity sizing’ to make their customers feel like they had smaller backs and larger chests.
+A couple of weeks ago, Linda Becker (aka "Linda the Bra Lady") had an interview on Good Morning America where she said, among other things, bra brands were guilty of using 'vanity sizing' to make their customers feel like they had smaller backs and larger chests.
 Unsurprisingly, this point of view caused a lot of ripples in the lingerie community, most of them negative.

-I reached out to Linda almost immediately after the piece aired and asked if she’d be willing to do a follow-up interview on The Lingerie Addict.
-Not only did she strike a nerve worth exploring, I also know how hard it can be to explain any point in a 2 minute soundbite or 140 character tweet.
+I reached out to Linda almost immediately after the piece aired and asked if she'd be willing to do a follow-up interview on The Lingerie Addict.
+Not only did she strike a nerve worth exploring, I also know how hard it can be to explain any point in a two-minute soundbite or 140-character tweet.

 As for me, my position on bras and bra sizing hasn't changed.
 I don't believe every woman has to wear a bra; no matter your size, it's an individual choice.
 I don't subscribe to any one, true method of bra fitting because every woman's body is different and there is no formula that will work for 100% of women, 100% of the time.
 And I don't unreservedly recommend visiting a bra boutique, department store, or lingerie retailer to get fitted.
 Aside from the fact that it's not a realistic option for every woman, I also know from personal experience that professional bra fitters don't get it right all of the time.

 Instead, my perspective is the same as it's ever been.
 Learn the 3 ways to tell if your bra is fitting correctly.
 Calculators, bra fitters, trial-and-error... whatever you choose, the most important thing is to get familiar with how a properly fitting bra feels on your body.
 Because once you know that, it doesn't matter what the number on the tag reads, what bra calculator you use, what boutique you visit, or what an expert says... you will always know what fits.